-Learn to make your first dress or to perfect your garment making techniques with this 2-full-day course hosted by Ana from CocoWawa Crafts.
+Learn to make your first dress and to perfect your garment making techniques with this 2-full-day course hosted by Ana from CocoWawa Crafts.
 If you are new to dressmaking, you will learn how to choose your size, cut fabric and sew a dress from start to finish.
 We are also offering you the option to choose between two different patterns designed by Ana.
 On one hand you can go for Apricot, perfect for layering up all year around or to wear during the Summer.
 With this design you will learn how to sew gathers, attach a facing or add inseam pockets.
 The second option will be Plum, a super comfy dress that will teach you how to sew sleeves, buttonholes and finish the neckline with bias binding.

 Topics to cover:

 > How to choose your size, trace a pattern and cut your fabric.